In Mining and Aggregate most choose rubber because it will:

 - Lower cost per ton

 - Natural Rubber

-- FR-IC-163/1 MHSA (Fire Resistant Rubber approved for underground mining applications) – Video to the right
+- FR-IC-163/1 MHSA (Fire Resistant Rubber approved for underground mining applications)

 - Carboxylated Nitrile